htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

           MAX_JOBS_SUBMITTED = 0

-    See instructions below in section \ `3.2.6 <#x30-1680003.2.6>`__ for
+    See instructions below in
+    :ref:`admin-manual/installation-startup-shutdown-reconfiguration:reconfiguring
-    how to reconfigure a pool.
+    an htcondor pool` for how to reconfigure a pool.
 After the reconfiguration, the command to wait for all jobs to complete and shut down the submission of jobs is

     ::